ankitsinghmyself/bookManagementSystem/README.md

 # Book Management System API

 This project is a Book Management System built with Spring Boot, MongoDB, and React.
-The API allows you to perform CRUD operations (Create, Read, Update, Delete) on books.
+The API lets you perform CRUD operations (Create, Read, Update, Delete) on books.

 ## Prerequisites